It’s a bill called the “Fairness Act,” and it claims to stop discrimination. How bad can it really be?

 Q: How has this been interpreted in other states?

-States that added gender identity to nondiscrimination laws have often required access to these spaces based on gender identity rather than biological sex.
-This has led to situations where biological males are permitted in women’s restrooms, locker rooms, and changing areas.
+States that added gender identity to nondiscrimination laws require access to these spaces based on gender identity rather than sex.
+This has led to situations where men are permitted in women’s restrooms, locker rooms, and changing areas.

 Christian Schools and Religious Employers